k21971/Hack/README.md

 ---

-## Known Issues
+## Known Issues & Planned Fixes

-### Lock File and Permission Quirks
+### Savefile and Lockfile Issues

+* **Issue:** The game relies on legacy savefile locking via a `perm` file and symbolic links.
+This can break if:

+  * `./hackdir/record` or `perm` don’t exist at runtime
+  * You're using a filesystem or OS that handles symlinks differently
+* **Fix (Planned):** Migrate from `link("safelock", "perm")` behavior to [`flock()`](https://man7.org/linux/man-pages/man2/flock.2.html) for more robust and portable locking.
+This will preserve intended behavior while reducing segfaults and file corruption on modern systems.

+### First-Run Runtime Failures

+* **Issue:** If the `hackdir` directory or its files are missing, the game may fail silently or segfault.
+* **Fix (Planned):** Add logic to auto-create necessary runtime files (`record`, `perm`, `save`) if they don't exist, without altering file format or structure.

+### Segfaults on Class Select (Rare)

+* **Issue:** A segfault may occur after character creation if certain files are missing or in an unexpected state.
+* **Cause (Under Investigation):** Possibly due to reading uninitialized save state or corrupt `perm` file.
+* **Workaround:** Manually ensure `./hackdir/record` and `perm` exist and are writable before launch.
+A patch is in progress.

+---

+## Preservation Philosophy

+While restoHack is committed to historical accuracy, the project now has a growing userbase, many of whom are trying this game for the first time.
+The plan is to implement fail-safes and modern behaviors where they reduce frustration but without altering gameplay, balance, or structure.
+Expect minor QOL improvments in the coming days.

 Due to the original design and save system logic, lock and save file handling can behave inconsistently under certain edge cases—especially when the terminal is force-closed (SIGKILL) or the game is killed ungracefully.
 This can result in persistent "game in progress" messages or dangling lock files.

 There is currently **no complete fix** that preserves the original structure and logic without compromising the spirit of the restoration.
 Manual cleanup (`rm hackdir/*`) is the recommended workaround.

-Future releases may include an optional override flag or sandboxed mode to mitigate this, but purists may prefer the authentic fragility.

-If you have ideas for resolving this without breaking the original save/lock logic, suggestions from other developers are welcome — especially if they preserve the spirit of the project.

 ---

-## Gameplay (What Is This?)
+## Gameplay

 Hack is a classic terminal roguelike.
 You’re the `@`, out to snatch the Amulet of Yendor from the Mazes of Menace.
 Expect monsters, magic, inventory micromanagement, and permadeath.
-Movement is `hjkl`, commands are arcane, and survival is unlikely.
+Movement is `hjkl` (Vi), commands are arcane, and survival is unlikely.

 And yes, it’s meant to be that way.